scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    Next time users call your extension via `npx create-eth@latest -e`, they will get the updated version.

-## Contributing to the Known Extensions List
+## Contributing to the Curated Extensions List

-If your organization has created an extension and you'd like to add it to create-eth's known extensions list (allowing users to install it via short flag names), you can submit a PR.
+If your organization has created an extension and you'd like to add it to create-eth's curated extensions list (allowing users to install it via short flag names), you can submit a PR.

 **Note**: This list is curated for established organizations and projects.
 Individual developers can still publish and share their extensions via the standard GitHub URL format (`npx create-eth@latest -e owner/repo:branch`).